NORDIC LIGHTS LTD. SUPPLIER QUALITY MANUAL

 - Review of supplier-furnished data packages

-- A supplier progress review meeting conducted periodically at the supplier’s site or Herrmans to review supplier performance and progress
+- A supplier progress review meeting conducted periodically at the supplier’s site or Nordic Lights to review supplier performance and progress

 - Delivery accuracy (% of order rows delivered within ±4 days counted from first confirmed date or if this date is unavailable then the originally requested date will be used)